-For a preview of the show watch the following two films that Mikron have made to preview their two shows this year.
+For a preview of the show watch the following film that Mikron have made to preview their show this year.
 Also below on the left is the interview that Mike Lucas, the founder of Mikron gave to explain the Theatre Company's history.

 Mikron Theatre Company

 “The Rise of Personal Heritage in the 21st Century”